dueca/WorldView/vsg-viewer/README.md

 The transform and model are to be linked to a channel entry, and controlled from the entry position and attitude.
 The "model" type directly attaches the model in the file to the given position.
-If an offset is needed, a transform can be combined with a static-model.
+If an offset is needed, a transform can be used.
+This transform describes the offset from the position and orientation controlled by the channel, and a static-model (or several) may be supplied as child to the transform.

 Files loaded by the xml loader follow the format in `vsgworld.xsd`.
 In summary a graphic object can be defined/manipulated as: